IvanBakanov/Tic-Tac-Toe-5x5/README.md

 # Tic-Tac-Toe 5x5
 **Eng:** Tic-Tac-Toe 5x5 game with an optimized algorithm, for two players.
 The size of the field can be any, it is set in the settings.

 >PS Running the program - [Main.py](https://github.com/IvanBakanov/Tic-Tac-Toe_5x5/blob/main/Tic-Tac-Toe_5x5/Main.py).
-There you can also set the number of organisms of each type (if you do not want to use a certain type, then write 0 there).
-All other game settings are stored in the [Settings.py](https://github.com/IvanBakanov/Tic-Tac-Toe_5x5/blob/main/Tic-Tac-Toe_5x5/Settings.py) file.
+Game settings are stored in the [Settings.py](https://github.com/IvanBakanov/Tic-Tac-Toe_5x5/blob/main/Tic-Tac-Toe_5x5/Settings.py) file.

 ---